sheilaurrutia/Distribution/doc/exo/README.md

 }
 ```

-The `QuestionSerializer` is now able to forward the serialization to the correct
+The `ItemSerializer` is now able to forward the serialization to the correct
 question type serializer based on the question type.

 ### Create the Validator

+Create validators:
-Create a question type validator in `Library/Validator/JsonSchema/Question/Type`.
+- question type validator in `/Distribution/plugin/exo/Validator/JsonSchema/Item/Type/`
+- answer validator in `/Distribution/plugin/exo/Validator/JsonSchema/Attempt/AnswerData`

 ### Create the Definition